 While every demographic is different, there's fortunately been a lot of data compiled that can give us some insight on where to start.

-In terms of the types of posts users want to see, they're pretty open.
-They're happy to see promotional posts, motivational quotes, product photos, DIY or tutorial content, and images shared from other users (i.e. user-generated content).
+In terms of the types of Instagram posts users want to see, they're pretty open.
+They're happy to see promotional posts, motivational quotes, product photos, DIY or tutorial content, and images shared from other users (i.e., user-generated content).
 That being said, they want to see diversity; they'll get bored or annoyed if you just use one type of post for too long.

 You should also change up the different camera effects, because you don't want to give users a headache by using Boomerang for every single post.

 In many ways, the aesthetic of the images and videos are a lot more important.
 Instagram is, after all, a visual-centric platform.